 The most reliable route to exam success is repeated practice.
-We designed this premium course to solve the two problems that attend exam practice: your time and your students' time.
+This course solves the two problems that attend exam practice: your time and your students' time.

 How to use the course

 Both teachers and students can review short-text responses in the context of their scoring rubrics.
 Encourage students to use these to eliminate specific weaknesses and misconceptions.

 Teachers should also review their students' peer feedback to multiple-choice questions.
 Because they are written student-to-student, these reveal a lot about students' true perceptions.

 Repeat the assessmentsEach of these assessments is intended to be assigned multiple times.
 Because the questions are randomly drawn from a large bank, students know they will meet some questions more than once.
 This is the essential motivation to them to pay attention to feedback.
 Research shows that the mere expectation of multiple attempts boosts retention.